mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Liffa... if I could–"

-"Don't you dare sweeten it."
+"Don't you dare twist your words on me."

 She sighed and glanced to the side.
-"The senate has a special session tomorrow about the obstruction.
+"The senate has a special session tomorrow about the obscura.
 I have to be there to negotiate for Heiko.
 Otherwise, we'll be hung out to dry."

-"I understand," I said, taking a step back.
+I took a step back and sighed.
+"I understand," I said.

 "I'll get Kipnu to come.
 And I'll send a letter to the magistrate in the morning arguing for a lighter sentence."